entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 # Triassic:
 ## Early Triassic
 ### Induan, Early Triassic
-**Blina Shale, Kimberley region, Northwest Australia**
+**Blina Shale Formation, Kimberley region, Northwest Australia**
-> Batrachosuchus henwoodi, Deltasaurus kimberleyensis, Erythrobatrachus noonkanbahensis, Saurichthys.
+> - **Age**: Induan, Early Triassic.
+> - **Taxa**: *Batrachosuchus henwoodi*, *Deltasaurus kimberleyensis*, *Erythrobatrachus noonkanbahensis*, *Saurichthys*; *Aphelodus anapes*
+> - **Locality and horizon**: Blina Shale Formation, Kimberley region, Northwest Australi
-> Aphelodus anapes
+> - **References**:
+> - **Comments**: *Batrachosuchus henwoodi* is a fossil species of amphibian, first described as *Blinasaurus henwoodi* by John W. Cosgriff in 1969.
+The species was placed in a new generic combination when separating the genus *Blinasaurus*, currently subsumed as a synonym to the genus *Platycepsion*.

 ### Griesbachian, Induan, Early Triassic
 **Greenland**:
 Previously undescribed specimens of Saurichthys from the basal part of the Early Triassic Wordie Creek Formation (Griesbachian) of East Greenland demonstrate a remarkably complete squamation especially in the anterior trunk portion.
 Saurichthys aff. dayi (Raymond, 1925)

-The Early Triassic fishes of East Greenland originate from six horizons (Nielsen 1942; Nielsen 1949; Perch-Nielsen et al., 1974), the lower five of which(â€œfish-zonesâ€?
-Iâ€“V) aredated as early to late Griesbachian (Surlyk et al., 2017), whereas the sixth horizon is early Dienerian in age (see below).
+The Early Triassic fishes of East Greenland originate from six horizons (Nielsen 1942; Nielsen 1949; Perch-Nielsen et al., 1974), the lower five of which('fish-zones' I-V) are dated as early to late Griesbachian (Surlyk et al., 2017), whereas the sixth horizon is early Dienerian in age (see below).

 Although the ichthyofaunal compositions of these six horizons differ (Nielsen 1961), collectively they show that all of the typical Early Triassic taxa were already present in the Griesbachian: Australosomus, Birgeria, Bobasatrania, Boreosomus (Ptycholepidae), (Platysiagidae), parasemionotids Parasemionotus, ??Errolichthys, (Broughia, Helmolepis Ospia, ?
 Watsonulus) Pteronisculus, Saurichthys, ?
-Teffichthys (â€œPerleidusâ€?; MarramÃ  et al., 2017), Sassenia, and Whiteia (StensiÃ¶ 1932; Nielsen 1936; Nielsen 1942; Nielsen 1949; Nielsen 1952; Nielsen 1955; Nielsen 1961; Nybelin 1977; Mutter 2005; Kogan 2011; Argyriou et al., 2018).
-These taxa are  part of Tintori et al. (2014a)â€™s â€œTriassic Early Fish Faunaâ€?
-(TEFF).
+Teffichthys ('Perleidus'; MarramÃ  et al., 2017), Sassenia, and Whiteia (StensiÃ¶ 1932; Nielsen 1936; Nielsen 1942; Nielsen 1949; Nielsen 1952; Nielsen 1955; Nielsen 1961; Nybelin 1977; Mutter 2005; Kogan 2011; Argyriou et al., 2018).
+These taxa are  part of Tintori et al. (2014a)'s 'Triassic Early Fish Fauna' (TEFF).

 Pteronisculus gunnari, from the Induan (Early Triassic) Kap Stosch Formation, East Greenland.